← All varieties

 Fruit

-Calyx/Eye: Slightly closed, with broad, flat, leafy segments.
+Slightly closed, with broad, flat, leafy segments (Herefordshire Pomona); nearly closed (Bunyard).

-Skin: The Herefordshire Pomona describes the skin as rich golden yellow when fully ripe, dotted with minute grey dots, and with a blush of red on the side exposed to the sun.
-Downing describes the color as deep yellow with a blush in the sun.
+Sources conflict substantially.
+Herefordshire Pomona: rich golden yellow when fully ripe, dotted with minute grey dots, and with a blush of red on the side exposed to the sun.
+Downing (citing Hogg): deep yellow, with blush in sun.
+Bunyard: pale yellowish-green, nearly covered with russet.

 Season